Here is a look back at several of the most significant stories from the University of Lynchburg community during 2017 — in no particular order.

 After an outstanding fall season, University of Lynchburg landed the number 30 spot in the Learfield Directors’ Cup standings.
 The Learfield Directors’ Cup, a creation of the National Association of Collegiate Directors of Athletics and USA Today, awards points for each of a program’s finishes in NCAA competition.

 Lynchburg’s women’s soccer, men’s soccer, and women’s cross country teams all earned points toward the Hornets’ score in the fall semester.

 Dr. Jeri Watts, a professor of education, won the 2017 Ezra Jack Keats Book Award shortly before she retired this year.
 The award honored her children’s book A Piece of Home, which tells the story of a young immigrant adjusting to his new home in West Virginia.

 After 20 years without a major update, the serving area in Burton Dining Hall received a floor to ceiling renovation over the summer of 2017.
 The finished product received fantastic reviews as it upgraded the dining experience for students, faculty, staff, and campus visitors.
 The Memorial Ballroom in Hall Campus Center is now undergoing a similar project.

-The School of Business and Economics at Lynchburg College has been climbing in HR.com’s LEAD awards for several years, but in 2017 the school placed second in the nation for leadership development programs.
+The School of Business and Economics at University of Lynchburg has been climbing in HR.com’s LEAD awards for several years, but in 2017 the school placed second in the nation for leadership development programs.